We explain New Jersey stormwater permits in a way that actually makes sense.

 Here are some additional information we find clients find helpful when learning about NJ stormwater permits.

-So, in a very simple sense, those are some of the basic permit requirements in New Jersey for anyone needing a stormwater permit or process wastewater permit.
-Of course, it can get a lot more complicated than this brief review makes it out to be, but this provides the general idea of how these permits work.
+So, in a very simple sense, those are some of the basic NJPDES stormwater (and process water) permit requirements in New Jersey.
+Of course, it can get a lot more complicated than this brief review makes it out to be, but this provides a general idea of how these permits work.

-If you're still unsure about what you need, or have questions about your operation, your best advice is to get expert advice.
-Honestly, I'd suggest you contact an expert before you call the NJDEP, because they're advice can be confusing, and if you're not in compliance, you run the risk of alerting them to operation.
-Either way, not helpful.
+If you're still unsure about what you need or have questions about your operation, your best advice is to get expert help.
+Honestly, I'd suggest you contact an expert before you call the NJDEP, because their advice can be confusing, and if you're not in compliance, you run the risk of alerting them to your operation.
+Either way, not helpful!